Cinema of Peru: 1934-1950 - Sound Period

 By 1940, eleven million people made up the Peruvian audience and according to information gathered by Ricardo Bedoya, film critic and academic at the University of Lima, the number of theaters increased to 242.
 Amauta Films, became the noteworthy production company in this decade whose mission was to capture and imprint the Peruvian culture into cinema.

 The early 1940s witnessed the same events as the early 1930s.
 The years were beset by shortage of photographic supplies caused by World War II.
 The nascent Peruvian film industry innovated by going into the sound industry.
 However, the directors were still innovating in the field and later found itself again in anachronistic competition with Mexican cinema called the "espectaculares" that is said to have captured the public imagination of Latin America during the 1940s.
 Therefore, few films released during the 1940s.
 A notable few included La Lunareja (The Moon) by Bernardo Roca Rey about an episode of the war for the emancipation of the Spanish crown.
-(Note: "pg 2") The film was based on a screenplay by Ricardo Palma and wardrobe design by Mocha Graña.
+The film was based on a screenplay by Ricardo Palma and wardrobe design by Mocha Graña.
 The film was an attempt at reviving the film industry of Peru.

 In July 1944, a law by President Manuel Prado was signed to promote the production of national weekly news and documentaries that would be shown in cinemas across Peru.
 The state by means of fixed prices set up a news industry served within the cinema halls.
 Production companies shifted their attention from the field of fiction to Peruvian documentary.
 From 1944 to 1948, approximately five production studios, including Nacional Film and production company Huascarán filmed about three hundred and fifty documentary and news programs that gave new insight to the different regions of Peru.